 The Anti-Dumping Commission forms part of the Department of Industry, Science, Energy and Resources.
 The Commission manages Australia’s anti-dumping and countervailing system, with the role of investigating claims that goods have been ‘dumped’ in Australia and are injuring domestic industry.
 For a discussion about ‘dumping’, including the anti-dumping duty that might be payable in some circumstances, we suggest you read our blog on Anti-Dumping Duty.

-Businesses are able to apply to the Commission for ‘anti-dumping’ duties to be imposed on a third party, if they are causing ‘material injury’ on their industry.
+Businesses are able to apply to the Commission for ‘anti-dumping’ duties to be imposed on a third party if they are causing ‘material injury’ to their industry.
 The Commission has 20 days to consider these applications.

 Department of Free Trade and Affairs